 PfSH prepared a Strategic Housing Market Assessment (SHMA) for the PfSH area (excluding the Isle of Wight) over 2013/14.
 Every local planning authority is required to demonstrate how it will meet an appropriate share of the housing need in its housing market area and to plan positively for the delivery of sufficient new homes to support future prosperity in its area.
 To support ongoing work on local plans, PfSH commissioned the preparation of a new SHMA in May 2013.
-A copy of the PfSH covering report considered at the 28 January 2014 Joint Committee which set out the process undertaken (and the start of reviewing the South Hampshire Strategy) can be accessed here.
+Read a copy of the PfSH covering report considered at the 28 January 2014 Joint Committee which sets out the process undertaken (and the start of reviewing the South Hampshire Strategy) can be accessed

 Compiled by GL Hearn Limited, this independent evidence base provides projections of housing need to 2036 in the two housing market areas, focused on Portsmouth and Southampton, in South Hampshire.
 It responds to Government policy that local planning authorities should work together to undertake such assessments of their housing needs and plan to meet them across each housing market area where this is consistent with achieving sustainable development.
 The study provides an up-to-date and objective assessment of the housing market in south Hampshire in 2013, setting out the current context and projections of the need for affordable and market housing to 2036.
 The report also outlines the different factors affecting the individual authorities within PfSH and considers the need and demand for housing of different type, size and tenure.
 The South Hampshire SHMA provides essential background information for those authorities preparing local plans and the evidence of our fulfilment of the ‘duty to cooperate’.